 * STOCKS: LME zinc stocks have already climbed about 20,000 tonnes since Oct.
 5 to the highest since mid July. <MZNSTX-TOTAL>

-* USD: Headwinds came from the dollar, which was supported President Donald Trump was favouring a policy hawk as the next head of the Federal Reserve.
+* USD: Headwinds came from the dollar, which was supported by a rise in Treasury yields following a report that U.S. President Donald Trump was favouring a policy hawk as the next head of the Federal Reserve.

 * JAPAN MANUFACTURING: Confidence among Japanese manufacturers rebounded in October to match a peak last seen in mid-2007, a Reuters poll found, further evidence that the economic recovery is gathering momentum helped by a weak yen and strong overseas demand.

 * For the top stories in metals and other news, click or

 0900 Germany ZEW economic sentiment Oct 1000 Euro zone Inflation final Sep 1230 U.S. Import prices Sep 1230 U.S. Export prices Sep 1315 U.S. Industrial production Sep 1400 U.S. NAHB housing market index Oct

 BASE METALS PRICES 0136 GMT Three month LME copper 7123 Most active ShFE copper 55460 Three month LME aluminium 2143 Most active ShFE 16400